College of Business Leadership

 Dr. Tabak has given numerous workshops and consulted with businesses and managers on executive leadership, team building, organizational structure and dynamics, and leadership development in organizations.
 She is a member of the Academy of Management and the Southern Management Association.
 She is also a member and a fellow of the Eastern Academy of Management (EAM).
 As a fellow and past president of EAM, Dr. Tabak has led all incorporation processes, chaired the Board of Directors, streamlined finances, and managed all fund raising.
 Dr. Tabak is an avid dog lover, and in her free time, boards and trains dogs.

-Associate Dean – Christopher Garcia, Ph.D.
+Director of Accreditation and Graduate Programs – Christopher Garcia, Ph.D.

 Chris earned his Ph.D. in Engineering Management at Old Dominion University.
 He also holds an M.S. degree in Operations Research as well as M.S. and B.S. degrees in Computer Science.
 Chris is a Certified Analytics Professional (CAP®) and has provided consulting for organizations in multiple industries including defense, transportation, finance, logistics, petroleum, and insurance.
 His faculty website can be found at https://cgarcia.info.